 Care on the newborn baby

-Care of the newborn baby is referred to as neonatal or newborn care not postnatal care.
+Care of the newborn baby is referred to as neonatal or newborn care, not postnatal care.
 Postnatal care is care of the mother after delivery.

 There will be a brief assessment of the baby by the midwife and doctor (if present) immediately after delivery.
-Baby will later be weighed, and both the length of baby and head circumference of baby will be recorded.
-Assuming the baby is more in good condition and there is no concern about baby’s wellbeing after birth or major congenital abnormalities there will not be a detailed check of baby at this stage.
+Baby will later be weighed, and both the length of baby and head circumference of the baby will be recorded.
+Assuming the baby is more in good condition and there is no concern about baby’s wellbeing after birth or major congenital abnormalities there will not be a detailed check of the baby at this stage.

-There will be a detailed check of baby in the well-baby nursery or in the mother’s postnatal room done by the paediatrician or junior hospital doctor (if public patient).
+There will be a detailed check of the baby in the well-baby nursery or in the mother’s postnatal room done by the paediatrician or junior hospital doctor (if public patient).
 This will be to check baby’s wellbeing and for any congenital abnormalities.
 There may be extra checks because of family history or problems identified in the pregnancy.

 While in hospital baby’s is checked for temperature regulation, respiration, urine output, stool passage, feeding, jaundice, weight loss, lethargy, and hearing.
 There will be routine newborn screening for phenylketonuria, underactive thyroid, cystic fibrosis, galactosaemia, aminoacidopathies, organic acidaemias and fatty acid oxidation defects.

 There should be a six-week newborn assessment with the paediatrician, hospital clinic or GP.
-At this visit, there will be physical check of baby.
+At this visit, there will be a physical check of the baby.
 Baby’s wellbeing will be checked and weight gain assessed.
 Feeding and any other issues can be discussed and advice given.